 - Presence of ovaries with cystic structures

-High levels of androgens (‘male’ hormones such as testosterone) and high insulin levels can affect the menstrual cycle, causing a hindrance in the release of egg.
+High levels of androgens (‘male’ hormones such as testosterone) and high insulin levels can affect the menstrual cycle, causing a hindrance in the release of an egg.

 When an egg fails to get released during its normal cycle, this is called anovulation.
-Ovulation can permanently stop or can occur erratically, causing hurdles for women with PCOS to conceive naturally, and posing a greater risk of miscarriage in some women.
+Ovulation can permanently stop or can occur erratically, causing hurdles for women with PCOS to conceive naturally, and posing a higher risk of miscarriage in some women.
 However, this doesn’t mean all women with PCOS are infertile.

 Polycystic Ovarian Syndrome Infertility Treatment